apache/mxnet/docs/how_to/multi_devices.md

 by creating different `KVStore`, which is the module for data communication.
 One can either use `mx.kvstore.create(type)` to get an instance or use the program flag `--kv-store type`.

 There are two commonly used types,

 - `local`: all gradients are copied to CPU memory and weights are updated there.
 - `device`: both gradients aggregation and weight updating are run on GPUs.
-It also attempt to use GPU peer-to-peer communication, which potentially accelerate the communication.
+It also attempts to use GPU peer-to-peer communication, which potentially accelerates the communication.
 But this option may result in higher GPU memory usage.

-When there is a large number of GPUs, e.g. >=4, we suggest to use `device` for better performance.
+When there is a large number of GPUs, e.g. >=4, we suggest using `device` for better performance.

 ## Distributed Training with Multiple Machines

 We can simply change the `KVStore` type to run with multiple machines.

 - `dist_sync` behaviors similarly to `local`.
 But one major difference is that `batch-size` now means the batch size used on each machine.
 So if there are *n* machines and we use batch size *b*, then `dist_sync` behaviors equally to `local` with batch size *n\*b*.
 - `dist_device_sync` is identical to `dist_sync`  with the difference similar to `device` vs `local`.
 - `dist_async`  performs asynchronous updating.
 The weight is updated once received gradient from any machine.
-The update is atomic, namely no two updates happen on the same weight at the same time.
+The update is atomic, namely, no two updates happen on the same weight at the same time.
 However, the order is not guaranteed.

 ### How to Launch a Job